Man who got laid off gets hundreds of job offers after handing out resume on side of the road

 He decided he needed to do something different and decided to stand on a street corner with a sign.

-“I had only been unemployed a few weeks, but it was very unexpected and I needed to figure something out fast,” Hoagland, 30, wrote in an email.
-“I at first laughed and thought that was silly, but I kept thinking about it.
-I figured, why not?!
-There are millions of people in Phoenix driving around, someone might hire me.”
+"I had only been unemployed a few weeks, but it was very unexpected and I needed to figure something out fast," the 30-year-old wrote in an email.
+"I at first laughed and thought that was silly, but I kept thinking about it.
+I figured, why not?
+There are millions of people in Phoenix driving around, someone might hire me."

 He printed out 200 copies of his résumé and hit the streets in search of work last week.
 Melissa DiGianfilippo saw him while she was driving through Phoenix.